ryeash/assist/README.md

 @Named("aspect2")
 @Singleton
 @Aspects({LoggingAspect.class, TimingAspect.class})
-public CoffeeMaker aspectedFrenchPress2() {
+public CoffeeMaker aopFrenchPress2() {
     return new FrenchPress();
 }
 ```
-One thing to keep in mind when using multiple aspects is that pre and post methods will be called
+Keep in mind when using multiple aspects: pre and post methods will be called
 for all aspects but only the exec method of the last aspect in the array will be called.
 Also
 the call order of aspects may seem a little unusual at first, pre methods are called first to last, exec is only called for
 the last aspect, then post methods are called last to first.
 So, in the previous example the call order for the aspects will be: